UtrechtUniversity/researchcloud-items/CONTRIBUTING.md

 # Contributing

 We are very happy with any suggestions or contributions to improve the contents.
-Feel free to add Issues e.g. for feature requests or submit a pull request for ansible scripts for Research Cloud plugins.
+Feel free to add Issues e.g. for feature requests or submit a pull request to add ansible scripts for Research Cloud plugins.
 When adding a research cloud plugin, read the [documentation guidelines](https://utrechtuniversity.github.io/researchcloud-items/).

 ## Issues
 The easiest way to contribute is to submit an [issue](https://github.com/UtrechtUniversity/researchcloud-items/issues), and make your suggestions about new features, plugins or other issues.